jerolimov/java-hardener/README.md

 Fachhochschule Köln Campus Gummersbach<br/>
 Fakultät für Informatik und Ingenieurwissenschaften

-This is a project was developed for the
-[Compiler and Interpreter](http://www.gm.fh-koeln.de/ehses/compiler/)
-elective subject provided by [Prof.&nbsp;Dr.&nbsp;Ehses](http://www.gm.fh-koeln.de/ehses/).
+This was an academic project developed for the [Compiler and Interpreter](http://www.gm.fh-koeln.de/ehses/compiler/) elective subject provided by [Prof.&nbsp;Dr.&nbsp;Ehses](http://www.gm.fh-koeln.de/ehses/).

-## About this project
+## The target

-The "java-hardener" (all projects need a name, right?) makes java-bytecode (more) fault tolerant against `NullPointerExceptions`.
+The "java-hardener" (all projects need a name, right?) should make java-bytecode (a little bit more) fault tolerant against `NullPointerExceptions`.

 It's inspired by [Objective-C](http://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/) which ignores signals (method calls) to nil-Objects.

-**Example:**
+**An example?**

-	List nullList = null;
+	List aList = null;

-	System.out.println("List size: " + nullList.size());
+	System.out.println("List size: " + aList.size());
-	// Output: "List size: 0"
+	// No NPE!
+This line will output: "List size: 0"

-	if (!nullList.isEmpty()) {
+	if (!aList.isEmpty()) {
-		// Will run this code also if the nullList is null!
+		// No NPE!
+Will run the code inside the condituion!	}

-	}
+With this project this code runs without an exception! ✔︎

+**How it works?**

 It's based on the bytecode manipulation framework [ASM 4](http://asm.ow2.org/).
-You can run the hardening mechanism over your compiled class-files (with a small bytecode to bytecode compiler) or integrate it as `ClassLoader` which modifies your code on-the-fly when it was loaded.
+You can run the hardening mechanism over your compiled class-files (with a small bytecode to bytecode post-processor) or integrate it as `ClassLoader` which modifies your code on-the-fly when it was loaded.

 ## Academic-project disclaimer (or „this is fun only“)